-Starting Solidworks

-Open Solidworks 2007 SP5.0 by going to:
+Starting Solidworks Open Solidworks 2007 SP5.0 by going to:

-Start > All Documents > Solidworks 2007 SP5.0 > Solidworks 2007

-Start a new document by clicking on the new document button or File > New Document.
+Start > All Documents > Solidworks 2007 SP5.0 > Solidworks 2007 Start a new document by clicking on the new document button or File > New Document.
 In the menu click on New Part - a 3D representation of a single design component.
 Run through the Solidworks Tutorial lessons 1 and 2 to practice making simple objects and assemblies.

 Making the Solid Model of the Sheller

 Chose a plane to draw your object on

 - Click on Front Plane in the left side tool bar, then Sketch in the toolbar.

-- It helps if you draw while Normal To the plane

-- Draw a Horizontal Centerline through the origin of the plane and another one 2 inches above it for drawing reference.
+- It helps if you draw while Normal To the plane Draw the cross section of the cone - Draw a Horizontal Centerline through the origin of the plane and another one 2 inches above it for drawing reference.
 This represents the height of the sheller.

-Draw the base lines

-One on the bottom centerline and one on the top centerline.
+Draw the base lines One on the bottom centerline and one on the top centerline.
 Smart Dimension the length of one line to be 0.25".
 Add a Relation to the lines to make them equal.
 Smart Dimension the distance between the origin and the inside edge to be 1 inch.

 Connect the lines on each side and Smart Dimension one by clicking on the angled line and then the centerline to make the angle 85 degrees.
 Your cross section is now done.

+- Go to the toolbar and click on Features.
+A new toolbar will appear.
+Click

 Revolve your piece

+top centerline.

+on Revolved Boss/Base.
-- Draw the line that will be the axis of rotation going from the origin to the top centerline. - Go to the toolbar and click on Features.
-A new toolbar will appear.
-Click on Revolved Boss/Base. - Choose the axis you just drew to be the center of rotation and rotate 360 degrees

-Draw the cross section of the fin

-In a new Sketch on the Front Plane, make the cross section of the fin.
+- Choose the axis you just drew to be the center of rotation and rotate 360 degrees - Draw the line that will be the axis of rotation going from the origin to the Draw the cross section of the fin In a new Sketch on the Front Plane, make the cross section of the fin.
 Trace the profile of the sheller body with lines.
 Add a Relation to make the lines parallel slanting.
 Smart Dimension the inside edge to be 5/8" (0.63") from the origin.

-Rotate the fin

-- Click Revolved Boss/Base and choose the angled line nearest to the origin as the center of rotation. - Choose Two Direction, and set the rotation to 45 degrees for each
+Rotate the fin - Click Revolved Boss/Base and choose the angled line nearest to the origin as the center of rotation.

-Add multiple fins
+- Choose Two Direction, and set the rotation to 45 degrees for each Add multiple fins

-- Insert an Axis of rotation in the Reference Geometry window.

-- Click on the Cylindrical/Conical Face option and choosing the inside face of the body of the sheller.

-- Click on Revolve 2 in the left-hand side bar to select the fin you just drew then select Circular Pattern in the top tool bar.
+- Insert an Axis of rotation in the Reference Geometry window. - Click on the Cylindrical/Conical Face option and choosing the inside face of the body of the sheller. - Click on Revolve 2 in the left-hand side bar to select the fin you just drew then select Circular Pattern in the top tool bar.
 Revolve around the Axis you added.
 Choose 5 fins with Equal Spacing.

-Clean up the top surface

-- Create a Reference Geometry Plane 2 inches from the top plane.

-- Make a drawing on this plane of a circle the diameter of the sheller's outer edge.
+Clean up the top surface - Create a Reference Geometry Plane 2 inches from the top plane. - Make a drawing on this plane of a circle the diameter of the sheller's outer edge. - Extrude cut upwards through all.